solarreader-plugins/plugin-mqtt/readme.md

 ![Last Commit](https://img.shields.io/github/last-commit/solarreader-plugins/plugin-mqtt)
 ![Issues](https://img.shields.io/github/issues/solarreader-plugins/plugin-mqtt)

 # MQTT Plugin for Solarreader

-This SolarReader plugin subscribes to an MQTT broker to receive incoming messages.
+This SolarReader plugin communicates with an MQTT broker by subscribing to incoming messages and publishing outgoing data.

 The plugin requires the main project Solarreader-core, which can be found here: https://github.com/solarreader-core/solarreader